Niger: France 'kills' suspect in murders of aid workers | DW | 21.12.2021

 A French unit was sent on the ground to search the area and formally identify him after the airstrike, the military said in a statement.
 The operation was conducted "in close coordination" with the Niger's authorities, the statement added.

-The army identified the jihadist as Soumana Boura, one of the bosses of the IS in the Greater Sahara (EIGS)
+The army identified the jihadist as Soumana Boura, one of the bosses of the IS in the Greater Sahara (ISGS)

-The French military said Boura's killing targeted the expansion of the EIGS in what is known as the three-border region.
+The French military said Boura's killing helped to fight the expansion of the ISGS in what is known as the three-border region.
 It added that French armed forces "remain determined to fight the armed terrorist groups with their Sahelian partners and their allies."

 The three-border region is located between Niger, Burkina Faso and Mali and has been the center of deadly jihadist attacks by IS and al-Qaida affiliates for years.